Skillter/skillter/README.md

 #### [Friends System](https://github.com/Skillter/PowerNukkitPlugins/tree/friends-system) (Java)
 A Powernukkit plugin to Minecraft Bedrock edition for friends list management
 #### [SkillMiniGames]() (Java) (Private Repository)
-A Minecraft Spigot plugin for minigames such as bow game, gun game.
+A Minecraft Spigot plugin for minigames such as bow game, gun game
 #### [CSGOOpportunityFinder]() (TypeScript/JavaScript) (Private Repository)
-Finds trades listed at low prices and buys them.
+Finds trades listed at low prices and buys them
-#### Other projects are finished, not actively developed or abandoned
+#### Other projects are finished, not actively developed or abandoned.

 ## Contact info
 Discord: Skillter#3909